apancutt/deploy-aws-s3-cloudfront/README.md

 #### `--cache-control <pattern>:<value> [<pattern>:<value>...]`

 Apply Cache Control to specific pattern(s).
+The first pattern to match the path is applied.

 See the [Using Patterns](#using-patterns) section for pattern usage.